You’re Not Just Tired—You’re Becoming: The Emotional Labor of New Motherhood

 New mothers carry so much mental load, often silently.
 You’re the keeper of schedules, the soother of cries, the one who anticipates every need.

 This invisible labor isn’t just exhausting—it’s often unrecognized.
 And it can leave you feeling unseen, even in a house full of people.
+Feeling unseen in your own home, by the people who love you, is one of the loneliest feelings there is.
+And it is more common in new motherhood than anyone talks about.

 Therapy creates space where you are centered.
 Where your thoughts, your grief, your joy, and your questions all belong.